androetto/androetto/README.md

 > -Linus Torvalds

 Hi!
-I'm a full stack developer specialized in JavaScript from 🇦🇷🇮🇹.
-I'm currently developing as a DevOps engineer.
-I work on optimizing deployments with GitHub Actions, managing scalable and efficient environments both on the frontend and backend.
+I'm a full stack JavaScript developer from 🇦🇷🇮🇹, currently working as a DevOps engineer.
+I focus on optimizing deployments with GitHub Actions and managing scalable, efficient environments across both frontend and backend stacks.

-Currently, I'm focusing on launching an open source project, as I'm passionate about the open source world and always seek to collaborate and learn from the community.
+Right now, I'm launching an open source project because I’m passionate about open collaboration and always eager to learn from the community.

-Outside of coding, I enjoy good food 🍝, sports 🏌️‍♂️🏃‍♂️🏊‍♂️🚴‍♂️, and in my free time, I learn to play the guitar 🎸.
-I’m always looking for ways to optimize and automate processes. 🚀
+Outside of coding, I love good food 🍝, sports 🏌️‍♂️🏃‍♂️🏊‍♂️🚴‍♂️, and I'm learning to play the guitar 🎸.
+I’m constantly looking for ways to optimize and automate everything around me. 🚀

 ### :hammer_and_wrench: Skills